Sign in

 The biggest risk is likely to be how you respond immediately to an unknown risk, with a virtual leadership team on different working hours.
 Establish a clear process and ensure you distribute responsibility to enable an effective response.
 There will be times when everything doesn’t go through you and that’s part of managing a remote team – trust your leadership team to take responsibility.

 Contingency is essential as you move to a new remote team.
 This change will not be smooth and there is not an obvious fallback.
 Be clear about the business objectives and principles when faced with a crisis.
-Identify the most important stakeholders to prioritise.
+Identify the most important stakeholders to prioritize.
 Contingency benefits from flexibility as you will have more directions when risks emerge.
+Please take a look at our infographics for managing risks occurring in a remote work-related environment.

 Be Available, More Often